Olatunde Osunsanmi: Life and career

 Osunsanmi was born in the United States to parents who had immigrated from Nigeria.
-He graduated with a Masters of Fine Arts degree from Dodge College of Film and Media Arts.
+He graduated with a Masters of Fine Arts degree from Chapman University's Dodge College of Film and Media Arts.
 His first foray in the industry was with a short film he wrote and directed, entitled Etat.
 The feature explored the 1970s political climate of his parents’ native Nigeria.

-He went on to direct and co-pen the low-budget horror film The Cavern, before being approached by Universal Studios to helm, produce and write the alien-invasion/horror flick The Fourth Kind.
+He went on to direct and co-pen the low-budget horror film The Cavern, before being approached by Universal Studios to direct, produce and write the alien-invasion/horror film The Fourth Kind.
 The film claims to be based on "actual case studies" occurring in Nome, Alaska in 2000, and included in the film is footage of Osunsanmi interviewing a "Dr. Abigail Tyler" at Chapman University in Orange, California.
-In 2013, he helmed the serial killer film Evidence, starring True Bloods Stephen Moyer.
+In 2013, he directed the serial killer film Evidence, starring True Bloods Stephen Moyer.

 He has since switched to directing episodic television, such as instalments of Under the Dome, The Last Ship, Extant, Sleepy Hollow, Minority Report, Gotham, Blindspot and Star Trek: Discovery.

-More recently, Osunsanmi signed a multi-year overall deal with CBS Studios.
+In 2022, Osunsanmi signed a multi-year overall deal with CBS Studios.

 Falling Skies

 In summer 2014, Osunsanmi directed his first hour of television with TNT's fourth season drama Falling Skies, entitled "Saturday Night Massacre".
 He was originally hired for only one episode, but another director was forced to depart episode 4.11, "Space Oddity", due to personal matters, and the cast and crew lobbied for Osunsanmi to return, and he did.
 He replaced outgoing director/co-executive producer Greg Beeman for the series' fifth and final season.
 He directed the final season premiere, "Find Your Warrior"; as well as episodes "Hunger Pains" and "Non-Essential Personnel".
-He lastly helmed the series' final episode, "Reborn".
+He lastly directed the series' final episode, "Reborn".